Manchester United could turn to former No.1 Edwin van der Sar to take up the role of goalkeeping coach this summer.

 The former Netherlands international has remained an ambassador for the club, however, and took a Masters in sports management before becoming a marketing director at Ajax.

-But Van Gaal, who coached Van der Sar and Ajax to a Champions League trophy in 1995, could pursuade the 43-year-old to return to Old Trafford.
+But Van Gaal, who coached Van der Sar and Ajax to a Champions League trophy in 1995, could persuade the 43-year-old to return to Old Trafford.

 Van Gaal is also understood to have held talks with Ryan Giggs, who took temporary charge of the club following Moyes' sacking, on Wednesday.